 H2O Mystery Lab: Exploring Water through Science & Imagination – 1 hr

 Wonder and observation are the sparks that ignite scientific and artistic exploration.
 Did you know that water is the only known substance that can defy gravity?
 Or how about the fact that it’s the only known substance that exists naturally on Earth in three states, as a solid, liquid, and gas?
-This session explores the mysterious properties of water through storytelling and experimentation.
-Designed specifically for inquisitive preschool to 3rd grade minds, this session will have your students thinking about the importance of water in ways they (and perhaps you) have never considered.
-This program is $150+ ($125 BCPSS rate).
+This session explores the mysterious properties of water through storytelling, experimentation, and stage magic.
+Designed specifically for inquisitive 3rd to 5th grade minds, this session will have your students thinking about the importance of water in ways they (and perhaps you) have never considered.
+This program is $175+ ($150 BCPSS rate).
 BOOK IT!

 Wildflower Seedpod Making Workshop – 1 hr

 Growing and helping native wildflowers proliferate is an important part of being a watershed steward.
 Native plants provide food and shelter to our region’s unique pollinators and birds.
 This workshops is great for those looking to get their hands a little earthy.
 Participants will learn how to make native wildflower seedpods (aka seed bombs) while also learning about the role native plants play in ecosystem restoration and the urban water cycle.
 The seedpods produced can be brought home by participants (to be scattered everywhere!) or donated to BWB for our outreach needs.
 Seedpods also make great gifts.
 This session can be tailored of people aged 8 and up.
 This program is $200+ ($175 BCPSS rate).
 BOOK IT!

 Pollinator Gardening: Designing & Building Sustainable Insect Habitats – 1 hr